jqXiong/Multimodal-Semantic-Enhanced-Real-World-Beam-Prediction/README.md

-# Multimodal Semantic-Enhanced Real-World Beam Prediction via Temporal Modeling with Visual Foundation Models
+# MSET: Multimodal Semantic-Enhanced Real-World Beam Prediction via Temporal Modeling with Visual Foundation Models

 This is the official repository for the paper **"Multimodal Semantic-Enhanced Real-World Beam Prediction via Temporal Modeling with Visual Foundation Models"**.